peidevs/homepageBeta/content/about.md

 <img src="https://secure.meetupstatic.com/photos/member/4/0/e/4/member_46456612.jpeg" />
 </figure>
 <div class="loop__content clearfix">
-Dustin Sparks - Founder of the PEI Developers group.
+<strong>Dustin Sparks</strong> - Founder of the PEI Developers group.
 Dustin carried the group for the first year and helped mold it into what it is today.
 Dustin stepped back from a leadership role in 2015 to focus on his business and family
 </div>
 </article>